 In 2003, the Daly family volunteered at Nuestros Pequeños Hermanos (“Our Little Brothers and Sisters,” or NPH), a home located in Honduras for orphaned, abandoned, and disadvantaged boys and girls.
-Reinhart Koehler, the president of NPH, asked Dr. Peter Daly to evaluate Angela, a nine‐year‐old girl on the NPH home who had a severe condition that deformed her legs (chondroectodermal dysplasia).
+Reinhart Koehler, the president of NPH, asked Dr. Peter Daly to evaluate Angela, a nine‐year‐old girl living at the NPH home who had a severe condition that deformed her legs (chondroectodermal dysplasia).
 Angela had to scissor one leg in front of the other in order to stand or walk, and she frequently used a wheelchair.
-Dr. Daly, an orthopedic surgeon, was asked to “fix” her knees in the only facility available—a traveling operating room made from a converted semi‐truck trailer that resided at NPH.
-When Dr. Daly determined that the trailer facility could not address her condition, the Dalys brought Angela to their home in the U.S. for a yearlong orthopedic odyssey of surgical procedures, rehabilitation, and life as part of the Daly family.
+Dr. Daly, an orthopedic surgeon at Summit Orthopedics in Minnesota, was asked to “fix” her knees in the only facility available—a traveling operating room made from a converted semi‐truck trailer that resided at NPH.
+When he determined that the trailer facility could not address her condition, Dr. Daly and his wife LuLu, a pediatric nurse, brought Angela to their home in the U.S. for a yearlong orthopedic odyssey of surgical procedures, rehabilitation, and life as part of the Daly family.